International Internal Audit Awareness Month

 Photo by Markus Spiske, on Unsplash.

-If anything, the explosion of new AI tools over the last few months, and the possibility of AGI in the very near future, should be a clarion call to internal audit – and internal audit professionals – that they are sitting on the cusp of an industry-defining shift in priorities and processes.
+If anything, the explosion of new AI tools over the last few months and the possibility of AGI very shortly should be a clarion call to internal audit—and internal audit professionals—that they are on the cusp of an industry-defining shift in priorities and processes.

 Never has a technological shift put so much focus on the “awareness” part of Internal Audit Awareness Month.